-Calculating Pain and Suffering in an Oregon or Washington Car Accident Case
+Calculating Pain and Suffering in a Washington Car Accident Case

 Calculating pain and suffering

 Pain and suffering are genuine harm experienced when a person suffers a significant injury.
 Putting a specific number to pain and suffering damages, however, can be difficult.
 Sometimes, pain and suffering damages might be measured as a multiplier of economic losses.
 For example, the court would take lost wages and medical bills and multiply them by three to get pain and suffering.
 That approach has lost favor.
 A multiplier is now more typically used to get a ballpark idea for pain and suffering damages rather than a definitive figure.

 Courts will consider a variety of factors in determining how much pain and suffering to award.
 The award will generally depend on the severity of the injury, the long-term consequences of the damage, and how debilitating the injury has been and will continue to be for the plaintiff.
 Many factors might come into play, including the following:

 ● The age of the plaintiff

 ● Temporary or permanent loss of a bodily function, a limb, or the use of a body part

 ● Chronic pain, now and expected in the future

 ● Ability to engage in leisure activities such as sports, housework, and sexual intimacy